Javingka/notas/notes_HFDA.md

   In observational data, you just watch people and let them decide wich groups they belong to, and taking an inventory of observational data is often the first step to getting better data through experiments.

 p47
 ####Confounders

 A 'confounder' is a **difference** among the people in your study **other than** the **factor you are trying to compare** that ends up making your results  less sensible.
-    If the people is differents from each other in respect to a variable you are trying to undestand, the difference is a confounder. p50
+If the people is different from each other in respect to a variable you are trying to understand, the difference is a confounder.

+p50
 **Manage confounders by breaking the data into chunks.** To get your observational study confounders **under control**, sometimes it’s a good idea to divide your groups into smaller chunks.

 p54
-  You need an experiment to say which strategy will work best
+You need an experiment to say which strategy will work best.
 Is there anything in the data you have that tells you which strategy will help to achieve your goal?.
-(Observational data by itself can't tell you what will happen in the future.
+(Observational data by itself can't tell you what will happen in the future.)
 If you want to draw conclusions about things that overlap with your data but are not completely described in the data, you need 'theory'  to make the connection.

 p58
-  CONTROL GROUPS
+####Control groups
 A group of treatment subjects that represent the status quo, not receiving any new treatment.
-    NO control groups means NO comparission. and NO comparision means no idea what happened.
+NO control groups means NO comparison. and NO comparison means no idea what happened.

 p59
-  'historial controls' take past data and treat it as the   control.
-This one not really recomended.
+**historical controls** when you take past data and treat it as the control.
+This one **not** really recomended.
-  'contemporaneous controls' control group has its experience at the same time as your experimental group
+**contemporaneous controls** control group has its experience at the same time as your experimental group

+p65
+Avoid confounders by selecting groups carefully.
+Using randomness.

 p75
-  OPTIMIZATION
+###CHAPTER 3.
+Optimization.
+Take it to the max

 In the case of the example.
 Analyzing rubber duckies and fish production.
 Divide the data into two categories: things you 'CANT' control & things you 'CAN' control In this case you can control the quantity of ducks and fishs to make.
 And you cant control how profitable are, how much rubber you use and how much time it takes to makes it.

 p79
   Constraints limit the variables you control